cs50nestm/cs50labs/placeholders/README.md

 Where `<animal>` is replaced by the value of the variable `animal` that you input, `<body>` is replaced with the value of `body`, and `<number>` is replaced by the value of `number`.

 Note that the data type for `number` is a float.
 What does that tell us?

+To make things interesting, print out the value of `number` with exactly one value after the decimal point.

 So if you input **cow** for `animal`, **moon** for `body` and **2.5** for `number`, your sentence should print